trying to catch my floating hat

 On my way back home after a short visit.
 On the Blue Ridge Parkway about 50 miles

 north of the city.

 A few years ago someone asked how the camera will evolve, what would the next camera look like.
 I held up my smart phone, “everyone will have a camera in their pocket and there will be millions more photographs”.
 It was just a guess.
 I didn’t think it would lead to more great photographs, necessarily, just more photographs.
 That was wrong, there are more great photographs.
 Digital cameras can do things that film cameras never could.

-I know it’s not about the camera, the camera doesn’t take a great photograph, the photographer does and it’s about having great things happening in front of the camera.
-Different cameras allow you to see things a little differently and work a little differently.
-Right now the digital, or DSLR, cameras seem to be de-evolving, going back to a simpler design.
+I know it’s not about the camera, the camera doesn’t take a great photograph, the photographer does and it’s about having great things happening in front of the camera but not having a camera is no longer the problem.

 Just look at what’s happened to the typical SLR that once shot film with manual controls:

 Now just about every camera system sold is auto focus with auto exposure.
 With several auto focus and auto exposure configurations.

 1. Two or three digital formats: RAW or TIFF, JPG.

 2. Image stabilization or vibration reduction in the camera and/or in the lenses